shomali11/fridge/README.md

 ## Example 4

-Using `NewSentinelCache` with modified settings for a redis sentinel client
+Using `NewSentinelCache` with modified settings for a redis sentinel client. _Note: `NewSentinelCache` creates an redis sentinel client that implements the `Cache` interface_

 ```go
 package main